 - People and communities experiencing discrimination, financial disadvantage, exclusion and ongoing injustice

 - People with a disability

-- People who reside in regional or remote areas of Australia
+- People who live in regional or remote areas of Australia

 - Young people

-We can act for individuals, community groups and non-profit groups on environmental protection and environmental justice matters that are of significant public interest.
+We act for individuals, community groups and non-profit organisations on environmental protection and environmental justice matters that are of significant public interest.

 We do not act for:

 - Local councils, government departments and statutory authorities.

 - For-profit businesses, unless there is a sufficient public interest objective.

 - Permit applicants, respondents to enforcement orders, or defendants to prosecutions for environmental offences or alleged contraventions of environmental laws.